gautamtata/blog/content/posts/2019-07-24-intro-to-rnns.md

 ```
 Hi Professor who I know has a ton of contacts,

 Hope you've been well.
-Thanks for a great capstone and an amazing senior year!
+Thanks for a great capstone and an
+amazing senior year!

-I'd greatly, greatly appreciate your help in the following ways, if possible:
+I'd greatly, greatly appreciate your help in the following

-1. Could you introduce me to people you know at Tech companies in the United States so that I can demonstrate to them what I can bring to their teams?
-I've already compiled this sheet, in which I listed all of your contacts that I found on LinkedIn, who I'd like to connect with.
-For each person you are willing to introduce me to, I will draft up a tailored email targeted to that person, in which I share a summary of the work that I've done, and ask them for a chance to chat about open roles and for a chance to demonstrate what I can bring to their teams.
-Then, you can simply forward that email asking if they're OK with a connection, and if yes, you can just CC me on that email thread.
+ways, if possible:

+1. Could you introduce me to people you know at Tech companies
+in the United States so that I can demonstrate to them what
+I can bring to their teams?
+I've already compiled this sheet
+in which I listed all of your contacts that I found on
+LinkedIn, who I'd like to connect with.
+For each person
+you are willing to introduce me to, I will draft up a
+tailored email targeted to that person, in which I share
+a summary of the work that I've done, and ask them for a
+chance to chat about open roles and for a chance to demonstrate
+what I can bring to their teams.
+Then, you can simply forward
+that email asking if they're OK with a connection,
+and if yes, you can just CC me on that email thread.

-2. Could you please provide feedback on the blurb I've included below?
-This is the main piece in my outreach to companies.
-I've tried to make it as clear as possible what I can do.
-Unfortunately I haven't had much luck applying to companies online or directly reaching out to engineering managers / recruiters at companies.
+2. Could you please provide feedback on the blurb I've
+included below?
+This is the main piece in my outreach
+to companies.
+I've tried to make it as clear as possible
+what I can do.
+Unfortunately I haven't had much luck
+applying to companies online or directly reaching
+out to engineering managers / recruiters at companies.
 Would appreciate any advice you may have.

 ------------------------
 About me:
-I'm a full-stack engineer that just graduated from CSU Monterey Bay (California) with a degree in Computer Science.
-I've built and shipped products that have users.
-I obsess over user experience and I do whatever it takes to deliver reliable, useful software.
+I'm a full-stack engineer that just graduated from CSU Monterey Bay
+with a degree in Computer Science.
+I've built and shipped products
+that have users.
+I obsess over user experience and I do whatever
+it takes to deliver reliable, useful software.

-Out of my projects, I’m most proud of the web application I built for the Pacific Grove museum, to help researchers effectively communicate the effects of climate change on the local water ecosystem - to the local community.
-This application was built in React, and has had hundreds of visitors so far.
+Out of my projects, I’m most proud of the web application
+I built for the Pacific Grove museum, to help researchers
+effectively communicate the effects of climate change on
+the local water ecosystem - to the local community.
+This application was built in React, and has had hundreds
+of visitors so far.

 1 min video in which I explain and walk through the project:
 Codebase: